Preserving spreading dynamics and information flow in complex network reduction: Introduction

 The main contributions of the paper can be summarized as follows:

-a) This paper combines the two fundamental properties in complex networks: degree centrality and average degree, and designs a method for extracting network topology subgraphs that integrates node removal and edge pruning.
+$\bullet$ This paper designs a method for extracting network topology subgraphs that integrates node removal and edge pruning.
 This approach effectively reduces the topological scale of the network and is significantly faster—by several orders of magnitude—than existing coarse-graining methods in terms of computational complexity.

-b) Experiments conducted on real networks across various fields show that the proposed method accurately preserves the spreading dynamics and information flow of the original network while compressing the scale of the original network by more than 85\%.
+$\bullet$ Experiments conducted on real networks across various fields show that the proposed method accurately preserves the spreading dynamics and information flow of the original network while compressing the scale of the original network by more than 85\%.
 This finding offers new practical guidance for predicting complex dynamic processes and their critical parameters on large-scale real networks.

-c) We conducted extensive evaluations of our proposed method alongside other mainstream sampling-based subgraph extraction techniques, confirming the superiority of our method in preserving spreading dynamics and information flow.
+$\bullet$ We conducted extensive evaluations of our proposed method alongside other mainstream sampling-based subgraph extraction techniques, confirming the superiority of our method in preserving spreading dynamics and information flow.

 The organization of this paper is structured as follows: Section~\ref{2} provides a brief overview of relevant network reduction works.
-In Section~\ref{3}, we introduce the node removal strategy based on DC and propose an edge pruning algorithm, along with a brief analysis of the algorithm's computational complexity.
-Section~\ref{4} first outlines the basic information of the network datasets used in this study, and subsequently conducts an in-depth examination of the evolution of these networks' average degree and largest connected component during the node removal process.
-On this basis, the spreading dynamics and the information flow of these networks during the reduction process are further studied.
+In Section~\ref{3}, we introduce the node removal strategy based on DC$_{+}$ and propose an edge pruning algorithm, along with a brief analysis of the algorithm's computational complexity.
+Section~\ref{4} first outlines the basic information of the network datasets used in this study, then conducts an in-depth examination of the evolution of these networks' average degree and largest connected component during the node removal process.
+In particular, the spreading dynamics and the information flow of these networks during the reduction process are further studied.
+On this basis, the proposed method is compared with other mainstream reduction methods, followed by a brief elaboration on the potential application scenarios and research significance of network reduction.
 Finally, the main conclusion of the full paper is given in Section~\ref{5}.